 When using Auto Lane Change, it is important to monitor its performance by watching the driving path in front of you and the surrounding area.
 Stay prepared to take over steering at any time.
-As you are crossing over into the adjacent lane, the instrument panel displays the lane marking as a dashed blue line.
-Once in your new lane, lane markings are displayed as solid blue lines again.
+As you are crossing over into the adjacent lane, the instrument panel displays the location in the lane that Model S is moving into.